Abhisheka Wimalaweera: Early and personal life

-Abhisheka was born on 11 Novenmber 1988 in Galle, Sri Lanka.
+Abhisheka was born on 11 November 1988 in Galle, Sri Lanka.
 She is the only child of Sunil Wimalaweera who was a Film Director, Lyricist and Author, and Damayanthi Wimalaweera.
 She completed her primary education at Sacred Heart Convent Galle.
 Then she attended St. Paul's Girls School, Milagiriya to complete her secondary education.
 In 2006 Abhisheka received the title Sangeet Visharad from Bhatkhande Music Institute Deemed University in India, Lucknow.
 In 2013 she received the Bachelor of Arts degree for Music from University of Colombo, Sri Lanka.
 In 2019, she joined the University of Colombo as a Lecturer in Music.

 In 2020 she completed her Master's degree in Music at the University of Kelaniya, Sri Lanka.

-She is married and the couple has a daughter named Fairy Abhilasya Alahakoon.
+She is married to Niran Alahakoon and the couple has a daughter named Fairy Abhilashya Alahakoon.